EnterpriseDB/tpa/RELNOTES.md

 - Add --enable-camo configure option for BDR-Simple and BDR-Always-ON

+- Avoid installing dl/default/release if tpa_2q_repositories is set to
+  [] explicitly (aside from being able to set {apt,yum}_repository_list to [] to suppress other external repositories)

+- Revised pgbench schedule for ``tpaexec test``, with separate pgbench-postgres and pgbench-bdr stages (== tags)

 ### Bugfixes

+- Various haproxy/pgbouncer configuration tweaks

 - Fix errors in initialisation of BDR logical standby instances

+- Further changes to avoid version-specific flock(1) invocations

 ## v7.2 (2019-01-08)